Predrag-Jandric/Split-Smart/expense-splitter/BACKLOG.md

 - make modal look visually pretty
 - change the styling on ALL buttons
 - make sure everything is responsive
+- test in chrome

 ---

 ## GROUP PAGE

-- make the gaps between elements equal
 - make sure everything is responsive
 - add modal when removing a member
-- increase size of member element/s
+- make sure that expense cannot be higher than the budget
+- adding second group member breaks the contribution money number

 ---